- 2 Reasons Why Dogs Play With Feathers

 Besides, dogs do smell their food better by chewing it.
-If they discover that the feather has a smell of a bird’s body, then their instinct to hunt and eat will set in.
+If they discover that the feather smells like a bird’s body, their instinct to hunt and eat will set in.

-Furthermore, the bird’s feathers may also help to clean the dog’s teeth, which will help to remove plaque and prevent tooth decay.
+The bird’s feathers also help clean the dog’s teeth, which helps remove plaque and prevent tooth decay.

-However, it isn’t a good idea for your dog to chew and eat hard feathers with spikes and large feathers as they might hurt your furry friend.
+However, it isn’t a good idea for your dog to chew and eat hard feathers with spikes because large feathers are harmful.

-As a result, you should be keen on the types of feathers your dog plays with or chews as not all of them are safe.
+It would be best if you always were keen on the types of feathers your dog plays with or chews, as not all of them are safe.

-Whether your dog is obsessed with feathers because she wants to play with them or wants to show her hunting instincts, you should let them have fun.
+Your dog may be obsessed with feathers because she wants to play with them or wants to show her hunting instincts; whatever the reason, let them have fun.

-Nevertheless, you should keep a close eye on your dog so that it does not end up chasing the feathers source, which is birds or poultry in your home.
+Nevertheless, it would help if you kept a close eye on your dog so that it does not end up chasing the feathers like a poultry house in your home.

-Besides, you can easily stop your dog from chasing feathers by substituting the feathers with treats every time you see your furry friend chewing a feather.
+You can easily stop your dog from chasing feathers by substituting them with treats whenever you see them chewing a feather.

 Overall, if your dog is obsessed with feathers, this shouldn’t give you sleepless nights as it is not harmful.

-Simply ensure that your dog is chewing or eating the feathers for fun, but not because it lacks some nutrients in its body, and it is making up for it.
+Ensure that your dog is chewing or eating the feathers for fun, but not because it is making up for lacking some nutrients in the body.